-Significance levels: : 5% : 1%.
-Robust standard errors shown in parenthesis.
+Significance levels: :5% :1%.
+Robust standard errors shown in parentheses.

 I subsequently break out the differences in preference by home and work tracts.
 I take the weighted average of the preference parameters across routes, collapsed to the tract.
 When calculating average home tract preference I weight by the number of residents, and for work tract preference I weight by number of jobs.
-I recover the average route preference for every home and work tract, completing separate calculations for low and high-income workers.
+I recover the average route preference for every home and work tract, completing separate calculations for low and higher-income workers.
 I regress the normalized tract preference level against whether that tract was provided a ferry terminal by the end of the study period.
-For preference over home tracts (column 2), I find that both low and high-income workers are willing to pay higher than average rents to live in the tracts that gained a ferry terminal, but the preference is stronger for high-income workers.
-Having a ferry connection is correlated with a 0.87 standard deviation increase in low-income workers.
-For work location preference (column 3), I find low-income workers have no preference towards working in ferry-serviced tracts, whereas high-income workers are significantly more amenable to working in ferry-serviced tracts.
-The correlation between revealed location preference parameters and ferry service confirms that ferry locations were directed to places where high-income workers prefer to live and, in particular, prefer to work.
+For preference over home tracts (column 2), I find that both low and higher-income workers are willing to pay higher than average rents to live in the tracts that gained a ferry terminal, but the preference is stronger for higher-income workers.
+Having a ferry connection is correlated with a 0.85 standard deviation increase in low-income worker home location preference but a 1.44 standard deviation increase for higher-income workers.
+For work location preference (column 3), I find low-income workers have no preference towards working in ferry-serviced tracts, whereas higher-income workers are significantly more amenable to working in ferry-serviced tracts.
+The correlation between revealed location preference parameters and ferry service confirms that ferry locations were directed to places where higher-income workers prefer to live and, in particular, prefer to work.

-Table 9 results arise from ferry terminals being located in neighborhoods popular among high-income residents (eg Williamsburg) and popular work destinations for highincome workers (eg Wall Street).
-The distribution of idiosyncratic location preferences makes high-income workers much more willing to substitute towards ferry serviced routes relative to low-income workers.
+Table 9 results arise from ferry terminals being located in neighborhoods popular among higher-income residents (eg Williamsburg) and popular work destinations for higher-income workers (eg Wall Street).
+Location preferences make higher-income workers much more willing to substitute towards ferry-serviced routes relative to low-income workers.